 "Due to the latency period of COVID-19, it is important to track where employees have worked.
 If an employee tests positive for COVID-19, the local public health unit will ask employers to provide information on where the employee worked as well as the contact information of any other employee who may have been exposed.
 Employers will track information and Public Health Units will respond.”

 COVID-19 has made us all rethink the idea of a handshake.
 Now, we have to rethink the way we manage our jobsites.
-Thankfully, Level - project management software for home builders and contractors - has made adapting to this new normal quick and easy.
+Thankfully, Level - business management software for home builders and contractors - has made adapting to this new normal quick and easy.
 Yes, it takes a bit of work to get set up and get people on-boarded but once you do it, you can sleep easy knowing that your business and its people are safe.
 So, do you want to make compliance easy?
-Try Level for free until August 1st, 2020.
-If you don’t see results, schedule a call with us, and we’ll help.
+Start your free trial today!

 Daily COVD-19 government updates